ben-ng/minifyify/Readme.md

 ## WARNING: Unmaintained!

 I have stopped writing Javascript full-time, and therefore do not use Minifyify anymore.
-While I will continue to accept pull requests and keep the test suite running, you should consider better-maintained alternatives.
+While I will continue to accept pull requests and keep the test suite running, you should consider better-maintained alternatives, such as [uglifyify](https://github.com/hughsk/uglifyify).
 Thank you for your support!

 ## Why use Minifyify?